5 Complex Numbers

 5.7 Solving polynomial equations

-The answer is that there is no general way to solve (5.11) when \(n \geq 5\).
+Answer: There is no general formula to solve (5.15) when \(n \geq 5\).
 This is the content of the Abel-Ruffini Theorem.

-Similarly to the Fundamental Theorem of Algebra, the proof of the Abel-Ruffini Theorem is out of reach for our current mathematical knowledge.
+Similarly to the Fundamental Theorem of Algebra, the proof of the Abel-Ruffini Theorem is out of reach for now.
 A proof can be carried out, for example, using Galois Theory.

 Example 57